tonyspiro/progressive-image/README.md

 Plus, it will serve the correct image size to the user based on their browser size, thus eliminating unnessessarily large images and slow loading for mobile devices.

-Dynamic Image dynamically serves images to the user based on their browser size.

 Easy to use:
 -------
 ``` html